-Organizations hosting a Nexus Repository Manager instance may have firewalls or HTTP Proxy Servers which must explicitly allow access to external hosts from internal networks.
+Organizations hosting a Nexus Repository instance may have firewalls or HTTP Proxy Servers which must explicitly allow access to external hosts from internal networks.

 Public registries such as the Docker Hub use multiple hosts and Content Delivery Networks (CDN) to serve content and scale requests.